Your cart is currently empty!

 Spending too much time on a tricky question can deplete your brain power for other questions.
 At the same time, overthinking can cause a mental block, so you don’t see the answer even if it’s right in front of you.

-When you return to it after breezing through easier topics, you may find the answer was obvious all along, OR answering the other questions jogged your memory.
+When you return to it after breezing through easier topics, you may find the answer was obvious all along, or answering the other questions jogged your memory.

 20. Take Your Time